Genealogies under logistic growth: Modified lookdown construction

 \begin{section}{Convergence of the lookdown processes} In what follows, embed the prelimiting processes \(X^K\) in \(E^\infty\) by extending the vector as per \cite[Section 3.3]{DK99}.
 We specify a convention for concreteness.
 Let When \(j > N^K(t)\), set In words, particles that no longer correspond to living individuals keep the last type they had while they did, or their initial type if they were never part of the living population.
 In each subsection here impose the corresponding conditions and notation of Theorems \ref{Thm:raphael} and \ref{thm:main}.
 Throughout, we let be the continuous (and hence bounded) functions depending on only finitely many indices. \(\mathcal{D}(A)\) will appear as the domain of three slightly different operators \(A\) in each of the three following subsections.
 Specifying an arbitrary element \(f \in \mathcal{D}(A)\) always comes with a choice of \(k = k(f)\), so it should be understood that every appearance of \(k\) in this section depends on the choice of \(f\).
+Throughout this section \(E^\infty\) is given the product topology.
+In what follows, we carry out the proof without mentioning the mutation mechanism, since it is irrelevant for the main result and its inclusion adds only notational burden.

-Throughout this section \(E^\infty\) is given the product topology. \begin{remark} We use the same letter \(k\) to refer to the size of the sample in our genealogies and the support of the test functions since the genealogy of a sample of size \(k\) is precisely the information captured by test functions based on the lowest \(k\) levels. \end{remark}
+\begin{remark} We use the same letter \(k\) to refer to the size of the sample in our genealogies and the support of the test functions since the genealogy of a sample of size \(k\) is precisely the information captured by test functions based on the lowest \(k\) levels. \end{remark}

 \begin{subsection}{Finite variance regime: Kingman's coalescent} Recall \(n^K(t) = \frac{N^K(Kt)}{K}\) and that in this regime we rescale time by \(K\).
-We write \(Z^K(t) = X^K(Kt)\).
+We write \(Z^K(t)~=~X^K(Kt)\).
 We need to know that this rescaled population size concentrates on \(n_* = \frac{bm-d}{c}\).
 For \(\varepsilon > 0 \), set

 \begin{lemma}{(\cite{F25}, Theorem 2)} For all \(\eps > 0\) and \(t\geq 0\), \(\lim_{K \to \infty}\P\left(\tau_K \leq t\right) = 0\). \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thm:fwd}, regime 1.]
 Let \(f\in \mathcal{D}(A)\), so that \(f = f(x_1, \ldots, x_k)\) for some \(k = k(f)\in \N\).
 When the rescaled population size is \(n\) and time has been rescaled by \(K\), then for each \(J \subset [k]\) with \(|J| = j \geq 2\), the total rate at which precisely the levels in \(J\) undergoes a lookdown birth event (with no levels in \([k]\setminus J\) selected is